LVermunt92/YogaFuelPlan/replit.md

 # Meal Planner Application

 ## Overview
-This full-stack meal planning application helps users generate personalized weekly meal plans based on activity levels and dietary preferences, including vegetarian, gluten-free, and lactose-free options.
-It integrates with Notion for meal plan synchronization.
-The project aims to provide a comprehensive and adaptable solution for healthy meal planning.
+This full-stack meal planning application helps users generate personalized weekly meal plans based on activity levels and dietary preferences.
+It integrates with Notion for meal plan synchronization and aims to provide a comprehensive, adaptable solution for healthy meal planning with a focus on user experience and nutritional optimization.

 ## User Preferences
 Preferred communication style: Simple, everyday language.